ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 ## Part 2: Segment users

 To segment users, consider using an attribute in Azure Active Directory.
-For example, you might use Department, assuming no single employee is assigned to more than one department.
+Make sure that your segments do not overlap.
+For example, you might use the Department attribute, assuming no single employee is assigned to more than one department.
 To learn more, see the following resources:

 |Resource  |Description  |
 |---------|---------|